top of page

 • Lead rehearsals, perhaps online in the first instance

-• Be available, along with the selected participants, for a performance or series of performances during the Blas Festival.
+• Be available, along with the selected participants, for a series of performances during the Blas Festival.

 Details you should consider in your proposal: